 neurons appear to be more resilient than others to drug effects.

 Most drugs (cocaine, alcohol, etc.) tend to work by increasing

-dopamine levels in the amygdala and other pleasure regions of
+dopamine levels in the amygdala and other pleasure regions

-time a substance significantly changes a neurotransmitter (nerve
+time a substance significantly changes a neurotransmitter

-to repair its own systems.
+need and ability to repair its own systems.

 what's going on.
 Think of a pleasant experience (a romantic

 evening, sunbathing on the beach, a double decker hot fudge

 sundae....).
 Feel the pleasure?
 What you are biologically